substantial/choosy/README.md

 [Introductory blog post and video](http://substantial.com/blog/2014/05/07/introducing-choosy-your-app-selector-for-ios/)

-Choosy is an app-agnostic interface to communicate with other apps installed on a device.
-Choosy also lets your users select their favorite app for the job at hand.
+Choosy is a super-easy way to let your users pick their favorite Twitter/Email/Browser/Maps/etc. app when you send them to a Twitter link/compose view/web link/map address/etc. But it is not limited to those categories; it works with any app that exposes a URL scheme.

-With Choosy, you can write one line of code:
+For example, with Choosy you can write one line of code:

 ```objc
 - (void)viewDidLoad: